amicoleo/notes/_drafts/2018-09-27-FramesAndContent.markdown

 The shared user experience insight.
 We're going to lose touch with each other.

 We'll lose perspective on things.
 We'll struggle even more to understand each other.

+## Insight

+If as designers we don't stay focussed on creating products and experiences that going forward we'll find ourselves in a world in which we have lost touch on each other.

+So, if we are concerned about social bubbles and echo chambers now, how will it be when the same principles of "maximising engagement" will be applied in transforming in real-time the world we perceive?

+If we design AR experiences with the same mindset we are designing social media, to maximise engagement, we'll find ourselves in a word in which we won't be able to emphatise each other, work together with a shared goal.
+A fragmented society with

 ## Conclusion (let's not go there)